BrainBeatsV2/ML_Flask_App/README.md

 If you don't already have virtualenv, install it: pip install virtualenv

-Activate the virtual environment: source app/venv/bin/activate
+if there isn't already a folder called venv virtualenv venv

-cd into venv
+Activate the virtual environment: source venv/bin/activate

 2. Install requirements:
 pip install -r requirements.txt